 - Research Assistantships

 - Teaching Assistantships

-Each incoming student takes Seminar in Social Ecology (Social Ecology 200), Research Methods (Social Ecology 201), two approved graduate-level statistics, one approved research methods course, and six elective courses, chosen in consultation with the faculty advisor.
+Each incoming student takes Seminar in Social Ecology (Social Ecology 200), an approved course in Research Methods, two Data Analysis courses (Social Ecology 264A and Social Ecology 264B), one additional approved research methods or statistics course, and six elective courses, chosen in consultation with the faculty advisor.
+Students enrolled in the PhD program in Social Ecology are encouraged to take courses throughout the university, both within and outside of the School of Social Ecology.
+Linked is a list of elective courses that have been pre-approved to count towards the degree.
 The normative time for completion of the Ph.D. is five years, and the maximum time permitted is seven years.

 A sampling of faculty research and teaching interests includes human stress; health promotion; program evaluation; economic change; end-of-life medical decision-making; violence and aggression; legal sanctions and deterrence; white-collar and organized crime; transitions to parenthood; personality and psychopathology; urban growth management; transportation policy; poverty and homelessness; community design and development; regional economic development; water and air quality; biotechnology; community approaches to HIV/AIDS prevention; the health impacts of work environments; and environmental regulation.
 Social Ecology Core students will have the opportunity to collaborate with faculty, within the School of Social Ecology, and across the UCI campus.